Helping children and teens cope with stressful public events

-Disaster and tragedy—such as military action, terrorism, airplane crashes, fires, floods or earthquakes—can be hard for children and teens to cope with and understand.
+Stressful public events—such as military action, acts of terrorism, shootings, abductions, airplane crashes, fires, natural or man-made disasters—can be hard for children and teens to cope with and understand.

-How your child or teen responds will depend on his age, temperament, developmental level, and how closely an event touches him (e.g., whether it is affecting people he knows and loves).
+How your child or teen responds will depend on his age, temperament, developmental level, and how closely an event touches him (that is, whether it affects people he knows and loves).
 Don’t underestimate the impact of events around the world.
 Though your child or teen may not understand, he can still feel frightened and wonder whether he’s in danger.

-Media coverage and easy access to social media, with images, videos and stories that are scary and graphic, can make these feelings worse.
+Broad media coverage and easy access to social media, with images, videos and stories that are scary and graphic, can make these feelings worse.
 Without context, seeing these images and hearing this kind of news can lead children and teens to view the world as a confusing and scary place.

-After a disaster, children might worry that it will happen again, that they’ll be separated from family, or that someone they know will be hurt or die.
-This can be really traumatizing if a child’s parent or close loved one is a first responder like a firefighter, paramedic or police officer, or a health care provider to victims.
+After a tragedy, children might worry that it will happen again, that they’ll be separated from family, or that someone they know will be hurt or die.
+This can be traumatizing if a child’s parent or close loved one is a first responder like a firefighter, paramedic or police officer, or a health care provider to victims.